Frank and Jesse James Gang

 FRANK AND JESSE JAMES GANG: HISTORY OF OUTLAWS

-Famed outlaws Frank and Jesse James, farm boys and sons of a rural Missouri preacher, served with William Quantrill and other southern guerrilla leaders during the American Civil War.
-During the Civil War, Missouri was considered a border state under Union control.
-However, it recruited more soldiers to the Confederacy than it did to the Union.
-And when Union forces from Kansas, later referred to as Kansas Jayhawkers, raided, plundered and pillaged the so-called Missouri border towns, Frank and Jesse James were allied with the Confederacy and sought retaliation and retribution.
+Famed outlaws Frank and Jesse James, farm boys and sons of a rural Missouri preacher, served with William Quantrill, "Bloody Bill" Anderson, James and Cole Youngerand fellow Southern guerrilla leaders -- forming Quantrill's Raiders -- during the American Civil War.
+During the war, Missouri was considered a Border State under Union control, but its divided loyalties were known by a strong presence in both the Union and Confederate armies.
+And when Union forces from Kansas, later referred to as Kansas Jayhawkers, raided, plundered and pillaged the Missouri border towns, Frank and Jesse James were allied with the Confederate cause as Partisan rangers, and sought retaliation and retribution in an eye for eye guerrilla administered justice.
 Frank participated in the massacre of Union supporters in Lawrence, Kansas, and both brothers were present at the murder of captured Union soldiers at Centralia, Missouri.
+See also Frank and Jesse James and Missouri Civil War History.

 Jesse and Frank James, 1872